Screen#

 screen cursor row#

-The screen cursor row block returns the row number where text will be printed as an integer.
+The screen cursor row reporter block reports the row number where text will be printed as a whole number.

 screen cursor row reporter block#